weekplan/www/_drafts/_posts/how-to-be-a-better-leader-interview-with-highly-effective-person-vincent-vergonjeanne.md

 {{< youtube QTMImJ5FNyQ >}}

 One of the reasons why Kobojo struggled was that it didn’t have a company culture, says   Vergonjeanne, it is the foundation.
 Company culture is not something you can put after; it’s the first step.
 He also believes that it’s important to communicate the mission and values of the company.

+> Company culture is not something you can put after; it’s the first step.

+## On Communicating the Vision

+{{< youtube JWXDk6R-12M >}}

+Everything rises and falls in leadership.
+You have to believe in the mission.
+Don’t treat your mission like it’s a bullshit poster from HR.
+In communicating your vision, conduct regular meetings and be transparent about everything.

+> You have to believe in the mission.
+Don’t treat your mission like it’s a bullshit poster from HR.

+## On Dealing with Hardships

+Hardships are part of life’s journey, he said, it’s part of any company’s journey.
+You need to embrace them upfront and you need to have a very strong strategy to move forward.

+## On Staying Sharp and Focused

+{{< youtube mBgGEK12NGA >}}

+The great Stephen Covey said you need to sharpen your saw.
+Vincent says you need to stay sharp, you need to stay focused, and you need to be critical because you’re working on a shared dream.
+Vincent also recommends reading a lot of books to help you grow as a leader.
+He mentions books like the One Minute Manager, Tribal Leadership, and Theory of Fun as his favorites.